Machine-Maker/regexp-nfa-utilities/README.md

 operators: '*', '.', '∪', and '∩'
 literals characters: all alphanumerics

-Important: Concatenation must be indicated with a .
+Important: Concatenation may be indicated with a . or implied

 Example:
 (a ∪ b)*.a.b.b